EnglishSpanish

 Semi-Rigid Orthotics

 Semi-rigid orthotics combine foot protection with leg and foot function control.
 Often used as a sports orthotic to control the operation of the foot during athletic performance, these orthotics can also protect the athlete from stress-related sports injuries.
-A combination of different materials, allowing for function control and shock absorption, is used to fabricate these orthotics for different sports such as golf, tennis, basketball, baseball, football, jogging, aerobics, skiing, etc.
+A combination of different materials, allowing for function control and shock absorption, is used to fabricate these orthotics for various sports such as golf, tennis, basketball, baseball, football, jogging, aerobics, skiing, etc.

 Soft/Flexible Orthotics